BUZZARDGTA/TRYHARD_GTA_Macros/README.md

 >
 > There is a known bug in GTA:O where "Register as a Boss" may sometimes randomly be hidden from the menu.

 ### Macros are not working consistently

 > Try selecting a slower "Macro Speed".
 >
 > Your computer's specs or a generally slow session might be affecting the macro's consistency.

+### Can we use Hotkey Combinations?

+> Yes, you can!
+For more information, refer to the [AutoHotkey Modifier Keys](https://www.autohotkey.com/docs/v2/KeyList.htm#modifier).
+>
+> For example, the combination CTRL + F1 corresponds to: <^F1.

 # Screenshots